Get the latest from TODAY

 Ah, our computer keyboard — we pound on it for hours with Cheetos-stained fingertips, yet we never give a thought to cleaning it properly.
 But we should.

 Let's face it: Grimy keyboards are disgusting.
-That’s why we checked with Logitech and Apple for advice on how to clean keyboards (on laptop or desktop) properly.
-They need to be cleaned one to two times a month following the steps below.
+That’s why TODAY Home checked with Logitech and Apple for advice on how to clean keyboards (on laptop or desktop) properly.
+They should be cleaned one to two times a month using the steps below.

 How to clean a keyboard: External